 Dr. Benoit Mulsant

-Benoit received his MD from Laval University.
-He completed his internship at the Royal Victoria Hospital and Montreal Neurological Institute and his residency at the Western Psychiatric Institute and Clinic, University of Pittsburgh.
+Dr. Mulsant earned his MD from the School of Medicine, Laval University, Quebec; he completed his internship in internal medicine and neurology at Royal Victoria Hospital, Montreal, and Montreal Neurological Hospital, and his residency in psychiatry at Western Psychiatric Institute and Clinic, University of Pittsburgh.
 He currently serves on the editorial board of the Canadian Journal of Psychiatry and is a triage editor for the American Journal of Geriatric Psychiatry.

 Chief of Nursing and Professional Practice